microsoft/onnxruntime/docs/tutorials/on-device-training.md

    ]
     ```

-3. Generate the training artifacts.
+### 3. Generate the training artifacts.
 We will use the `CrossEntropyLoss` loss and the `AdamW` optimizer for this tutorial.
+   More details around artifact generation can be found [here](../../docs/api/python/on_device_training/training_artifacts.html).

     ```python
    from onnxruntime.training import artifacts